-“How can my drivers keep Driving time off their logs with an ELD?” said every fleet ever.
+“How can my drivers keep driving time off their logs with an ELD?”

 We get asked this question every day by fleets making the transition from paper logs to ELDs.
 We get it — drivers need to be able to keep Driving time off their log given the rigidity of HOS rules.

 With paper logs it’s easy — if you move the vehicle around the yard you log the time as On Duty.
 And if you drive the vehicle home after completing a shift you simply log the time as Off Duty.

 Fortunately, the FMCSA outlined special driving categories in the ELD mandate that allow drivers to keep Driving time off their log.
 Drivers can simply indicate Yard Move or Personal Conveyance status to classify Driving time as On Duty or Off Duty.
 It’s just as easy to keep Driving time off your log with the KeepTruckin ELD as it is with paper logs.

 Personal Conveyance is Off Duty time when the driver uses the vehicle exclusively for personal use — such as driving home or going to a restaurant after a shift.
 According to the Personal Conveyance rule, work-related activities must not take place while operating the vehicle for personal use.
 This means drivers can’t go to the mechanic, move to pick up their next load, or bring the truck back into a terminal under Personal Conveyance time.

 If you’re driving a box truck, the back must be completely empty.
 For tractor trailers, you must not pull the trailer, even if it’s empty.
 Furthermore, the destination of a Personal Conveyance move must solely be for personal reasons, such as driving to a hotel.